Blog Layout

 What will I say to get started?
 How will I find the right questions?
 What if I can’t give them what they are looking for?
 How will I know if it’s working?
 What does a parent coach plan look like?

-These are just a few of the very common questions that may be swirling around in a new coach’s head.
+These are just a few common questions that may be swirling around in a new coach’s head.
 While these questions may come from some doubt or insecurity, they are also a sign of commitment to service.
-New parenting coaches want nothing more than to guide a client toward the change they want in their life.
+New parent coaches want nothing more than to guide clients toward the change they want in their lives.
 And that can be scary if you don’t have a plan.

 While the

 Jai parent coach certification program will set you up for success from the beginning by helping you build your own coaching framework with a solid foundation in best practices, we wanted to give you a preview of what to expect along the entire client journey, and how to navigate every session.
-As you trust the process and follow the Jai transformational parenting framework you will gain confidence in your skills and intuition.
+As you become more familiar with the process and follow the Jai transformational parenting framework, you will gain confidence in your skills and intuition.

 Create a Plan for Your Client’s Transformation